Whether you have a residential or commercial roof, a maintenance checklist will keep it in optimal shape throughout the year.

 Once everything begins thawing out, it’s time for some much-needed spring cleaning.
 But before you break out the broom and duster, analyze the winter’s lingering effects on your roof.
 Schedule another inspection and see what kind of damage the winter months caused.
 If you didn’t follow through with your maintenance inspection during the fall, now’s the time to play catch up.

 - Walk through the building and document any visible signs of wear and tear.

 - Take a close look at the ceiling and note any vulnerable areas that may be linked to roof leaks.

 - Assess the state of your shingles.
 If the roof is over 15 years old, you may need to consider replacing the top layer.

 - Clean your gutters and downspouts and clear away any noticeable debris.

 - Check for signs of algae and moss growth.

 Anything that holds value comes with a limited lifespan, and your roofing system is no exception.
-Fortunately, the experts at Rainville-Carlson can help you leverage its greatest benefits for years to come.
-When you’re ready to experience the importance of roof maintenance firsthand, we’ll be ready to supply you with a long-term solution.
-With us in your corner, you can count on preventative maintenance support that solves all of your roof problems.
+Fortunately, the experts at Rainville-Carlson can help you leverage its most vital benefits for years to come.
+When you’re ready to see the importance of roof maintenance firsthand, we can give you a long-term solution.
+With us in your corner, you can count on preventative maintenance that solves all of your roofing problems.

-Your path to optimal roofing support begins with one phone call.
-Contact the Rainville-Carlson team to get started with a free roofing inspection!
+Contact the Rainville-Carlson team today to get started with a free roofing inspection.